openturns/openturns/python/doc/theory/probabilistic_modeling/conditional_distributions.rst

 with the same convention as for :math:`\vect{Y}`.

-Note that this is always possible to create the random vector :math:`\inputRV` whatever the distribution of :math:`\vect{\Theta}`: see the class :class:`~openturns.ConditionalRandomVector`.
-But remember that a :class:`~openturns.ConditionalRandomVector` (and more generally a :class:`~openturns.RandomVector`) can only be sampled.
+Note that this is always possible to create the random vector :math:`\inputRV` whatever the distribution of :math:`\vect{\Theta}`: see the class :class:`~openturns.DeconditionedRandomVector`.
+But remember that a :class:`~openturns.DeconditionedRandomVector`
+(and more generally a :class:`~openturns.RandomVector`) can only be sampled.

 Case 4: Create a Bayesian posterior distribution